Car stereo buying guide

 - Thumb drives or music players: Most in-dash receivers feature USB inputs, so you can have a ready-to-go library of music in your car all of the time, loaded onto a thumb drive or other type of mass storage device.
-An auxiliary input lets you connect non-USB devices.
+An auxiliary input lets you connect non-USB devices or portable music players.
 Some receivers feature SD™ card slots, too.

-- CDs: If you still listen to discs, make sure your new stereo can play them.
+- CDs: If you still listen to those shiny discs (many of us here still do), make sure your new stereo can play them.
 A CD or DVD receiver is what you need.
 If you don't need disc playback, then a digital media or multimedia receiver might be best for you.
 Read our digital media receiver buying guide for more info.